 Objective claims must be backed by evidence, if relevant consisting of trials conducted on people.
 Substantiation will be assessed on the basis of the available scientific knowledge.

-Medicinal or medical claims and indications may be made for a medicinal product that is licensed by the MHRA, VMD or under the auspices of the EMA, or for a CE-marked medical device.
+Medicinal or medical claims and indications may be made for a medicinal product that is licensed by the MHRA, VMD or under the auspices of the EMA, or for a medical device with the applicable conformity marking.
 A medicinal claim is a claim that a product or its constituent(s) can be used with a view to making a medical diagnosis or can treat or prevent disease, including an injury, ailment or adverse condition, whether of body or mind, in human beings.

 Secondary medicinal claims made for cosmetic products as defined in the appropriate European legislation must be backed by evidence.
 These are limited to any preventative action of the product and may not include claims to treat disease.